vlall/pydano/README.md

 **Under-development: Some features are incomplete.**

 This is a Cardano exectuable wrapper package using Python.
 It allows for quickly running code using the official cardano executables like `cardano-cli`,and `cardano-addresses`.
 It also allows Rest API calls using Cardano Wallet and Cardano Rosetta.

-Finally, we can run continuous integration tests once everything is built using Docker containers with Github Actions.
+Finally, we plan to run continuous integration tests using Docker containers with Github Actions.

 ## Installation